ellsworthrw/KtAdapter/README.md

 # KtAdapter
-KtAdapter makes using multiple viewholders based on model object easy in Kotlin
+KtAdapter makes using multiple viewholders based on model object in the same RecyclerView easy in Kotlin
 ```kotlin

 ```